Lumu Discover

 The Similar Domains section contains a list of potentially fraudulent URLs that seem to be attempting to impersonate your organization’s public domain.
 These fraudulent sites are commonly set up by cybercriminals to steal data from unsuspecting customers and users.
 You will also find additional details such as DNS records, related mail servers, and the hosting server service where the site is hosted.
 You can find this section by opening the External Attack Surface drop-down menu and clicking on the Similar Domains option.

-By clicking on a specific entry, you will be able to find additional details, including research links in different intelligence sources and databases to better understand the risk a fraudulent site can represent.
+You can also find research links in different intelligence sources and databases to better understand the risk a fraudulent site can represent.

 Reports